BrightspaceUI/core/components/table/README.md

 | `no-sticky` | Boolean | Disables sticky positioning for the controls |
 | `select-all-pages-allowed` | Boolean | Whether all pages can be selected |
 <!-- docs: end hidden content -->

+## Accessibility

+The `d2l-table-wrapper` simply wraps an HTML table in order to add styles and functionality to that table.
+As such, it is important to use proper table markup.
+Recommendations are available in [this tutorial](https://www.w3.org/WAI/tutorials/tables/).
+As mentioned in the Best Practices section of this document, it is important to specify column and row headings so data is meaningful to screen reader users.

+The `d2l-table-col-sort-button` component was built with screen reader users at front-of-mind.
+Important features of note include:
+- A `source-type` attribute which lets users specify the type of data in the column in order to provide a more descriptive title to both screen reader and sighted users
+- Best effort to announce changes (e.g., change in sort order and/or sort state) to screen reader users
+- Usage of our accessible menu component for the multi-faceted sort case